 Serve with cheesy bread or roasted squash if you are on a Whole30.

-Keywords: Creamy tomato soup, roasted tomato soup, whole30 tomato soup
+Keywords: Tomato soup with bacon, Creamy tomato soup, roasted tomato soup, whole30 tomato soup